saurabh1088/notes/iOS/Persistence/Keychain.md

 Any item stored in keychain is packaged as a keychain item.
 This packaging means that the keychain item stored is composed of the data itself as well as some publicly visible attributes.

+Keychain data persists even when app gets deleted.
+The only way to delete completely is to wipe out the device.
+Other apps however won't be able to access the data.

+Apple Developer thread on this : https://forums.developer.apple.com/forums/thread/36442